Vacuum cosmological spacetimes without CMC Cauchy surfaces: The proof

 CMC initial data implies $Y(H) = 0$ and so $g^{ij}Y(K_{ij}) = -K_{ij}Y(g^{ij}) = K^{ij}Y(g_{ij})$.
 But

 Therefore, using the fact that the Levi--Civita connection is torsion-free, we obtain

 where the last equality follows from the first KID equation.

-\begin{Proposition} For any closed 3-manifold $M$, there is a vacuum initial data set $(M,g,K)$ with no nontrivial KIDS. \end{Proposition}
+\begin{Proposition} For any closed, connected smooth manifold $S$ of dimension $\dim S \geq 3$, there is a vacuum initial data set $(S,g,K)$ with no nontrivial KIDs. \end{Proposition}

-\proof By \cite[Thm.\ 2.1]{KIDsnongeneric}, there is a Riemannian metric $\hat{g}$ on $M$ such that $\hat{g}$ has no nontrivial local conformal Killing vector fields.
+\proof By \cite[Thm.\ 2.1, Thm.\ 7.4]{KIDsnongeneric}, there is a Riemannian metric $\hat{g}$ on $S$ such that $\hat{g}$ has no nontrivial local conformal Killing vector fields.
 Let $\hat{\sigma}$ be a nontrivial traceless and divergence-free tensor with respect to $\hat{g}$.
 Such tensors exist by general results in \cite{DelayPDE} (in fact, the space of TT tensors is infinite-dimensional; see Remark 9.9 in \cite{DelayPDE}).
-Hence, the conformal method applies \cite[Sect.\ 4]{Isenbergconformalmethod}, and so there is a vacuum initial data set $(M, g, K)$ such that $g$ is a conformal deformation of $\hat{g}$ and $H = \text{tr}_g K$ is constant.
-If $(N,Y)$ is a KID for $(M,g,K)$, then the lemma implies that $N = 0$ and $Y$ is a Killing vector field for $(M,g)$, but this contradicts the fact that $\hat{g}$ has no nontrivial local conformal Killing vector fields.
+Hence, the conformal method applies \cite[Sect.\ 4]{Isenbergconformalmethod}, and so there is a vacuum initial data set $(S, g, K)$ such that $g$ is a conformal deformation of $\hat{g}$ and $H = \text{tr}_g K$ is constant, which we may specify to be nonzero.
+If $(N,Y)$ is a KID for $(S,g,K)$, then Lemma \ref{lemma} implies that $Y$ is a Killing vector field for $(S,g)$, as well as either $N=0$ or else $N$ is a nonzero constant and $K=0$.
+Since $\hat{g}$ has no nontrivial local conformal Killing vector fields, it follows that $Y=0$.
+Moreover, $N \neq 0$ and thus $K=0$ is ruled out since we specified $H \neq 0$ in the application of the conformal method.
+Thus, $N = 0$ and $Y=0$, as claimed.

+Let us now come to the proof of Theorem \ref{thm: main} and recall that, in the following, $M$ denotes a closed, connected, $3$-dimensional, oriented, irreducible smooth manifold which is topologically not a spherical space, i.e.,\ not diffeomorphic to a homogeneous space of the form $\mathbb{S}^3/\Gamma$, where $\Gamma \subset SO(4)$ is a discrete subgroup acting freely on $\mathbb{S}^3$.

 \emph{Proof of Theorem \ref{thm: main}}.
-By the previous proposition, there is a vacuum CMC initial data set $(M,g,K)$ with no nontrivial KIDs.
-As shown in \cite{chrusciel2005initial}, the lack of nontrivial KIDs allows one to perform a gluing procedure on $(M_1,g,K)$ and $(M_2,g,-K)$ with $M_i \approx M$ producing a vacuum initial data set on $M \# M$ such that the metric is symmetric under a reflection across the middle of the connecting neck, while the second fundamental form changes sign under this reflection.
-Due to this symmetry at the level of the initial data, the resulting maximal globally hyperbolic vacuum spacetime development $(\overline{M}, \overline{g})$ admits a time-inverting isometry.
+By Proposition \ref{proposition}, there is a vacuum CMC initial data set $(M,g,K)$ with no nontrivial KIDs.\ As shown in \cite{chrusciel2005initial}, the lack of nontrivial KIDs allows one to perform a gluing procedure on $(M_1,g,K)$ and $(M_2,g,-K)$ with $M_i \approx M$ producing a vacuum initial data set on $M \# M$ such that the metric is symmetric under a reflection across the middle of the connecting neck, while the second fundamental form changes sign under this reflection.
+Due to this symmetry at the level of the initial data, the resulting maximal globally hyperbolic vacuum spacetime development $(\tilde{M}, \tilde{g})$ admits a time-inverting isometry.